pynklynn/notific8/README.md

 * Ability to set the z-index
     * Can be set via config/configure or the zindex function
 * Ability to customize close text on sticky notifications
+* Ability to set custom CSS namespace if necessary
 * Events for init, create, and close

 ## Browser support